Skip to Main Content

 Basic vs Advanced Search

-In many databases there are two types of search functions basic and advanced.
-When searching for multiple concepts with keywords I would recommend using the advanced search
+When searching for multiple concepts with keywords, we recommend using the advanced search.

 Type of Search Characteristics